About BCARC & K7JEP

 · Antenna raising parties and other help for all amateur radio operators.

 The Bonner County Amateur Radio Club was initially established in 1961 by a small group of amateur radio operators with a strong desire to promote amateur radio, to join together in fellowship, and to provide a service to the communities within Bonner County Idaho.
 In May 1969, we became an American Radio Relay League (ARRL) Affiliated Club.
 On 14 Feb 14 2003, the Club was granted a sequentially numbered club call sign of KD7UJQ and on July 2, 2003, the Club's call sign was changed to K7JEP in memory of Neal Fredstrum who became a silent key in January 2003.

 The Bonner County Amateur Radio Club, Inc. was incorporated in 2002 as a 501(c)(3) non profit charitable Idaho Corporation; Federal ID Number 82-0425697.
 This corporation is a NON PROFIT PUBLIC BENEFIT CORPORATION and is not organized for the private gain of any person.
 It is organized under the Non Profit Public Benefit Corporation Law for public and charitable purposes.
 The purpose for which the corporation is organized is to transact any lawful business for which Non Profit corporations may be organized under the laws of the State of Idaho, as they may be amended from time to time and under Section 501(c)(3), Internal Revenue Code.
 Donations are always welcome.
 Check with your tax advisor or the IRS for tax deduction information on your donation.

-The BCARC club general meeting is held the second Wednesday of each month at 7:00 PM local time.
+The BCARC club general meeting is held the second Wednesday of each month at 6:30 PM to 8:00 PM local time.
 Meeting location is at the VFW Hall, 1325 Pine St, corner of Pine and Division.